 The knights and Kernel were on alert just in case something did approach.
-As soon as the Mushroomish turn began, they would mount up and start the nearly three turn journey home.
+As soon as the Mushroomish turn began, they would mount up and start the nearly two turn journey home.

 Without warning, a flash of light and a thunderous musical sting erupted from the direction of the temple structure.
 Thick smoke billowed out into the field between Edelbert and the stone entryway.

 “Prepare for trouble” From within the smoke a sturdy woman suddenly appeared, striking a pose with hands on her hips.
 Her short-cropped maroon hair and malicious smile added to her intimidating presence.
 Such a lovely singing voice somehow did not match her face.

 “And make it double” This time, a dandyish man appeared next to the woman.
 His flowing mauve hair stood out starkly against the pair’s matching black uniforms.
 A large red R adorned each of their chests.